OfficeDev/O365-Angular-Microsoft-Graph-Profile/README.md

 ### Configure the app to allow the OAuth 2.0 implicit grant flow

-In order to get an access token for Microsoft Graph requests, the application will use the OAuth implicit grant flow.
+In order to get an access token for Microsoft Graph API requests, the application will use the OAuth implicit grant flow.
 You need to update the application's manifest to allow the OAuth implicit grant flow because it is not allowed by default.

 1. Select the **Configure** tab of the application's entry in the Azure Management Portal.